-No later than January 1, 2012, the department shall establish an 3 employee incentive program pilot for those employees who work directly 4 with participants in the WorkFirst program.
-The pilot shall provide 5 for eight hours of paid annual leave per year, in addition to the 6 7 annual leave the employee normally accrues, for those employees who assist participants in meeting certain outcomes to be established by 8 9 the department.
-The outcomes established must be of significance for the participant and can include achieving unsubsidized employment or 10 the removal of a significant barrier to unsubsidized employment.
-The 11 12 department shall report to the legislature by January 1, 2013, on the implementation of the pilot project, including how many employees 13 14 received paid annual leave, what outcomes were achieved, and the savings associated with the achievement of the outcomes.
-15
+No later than January 1, 2012, the department shall establish an employee incentive program pilot for those employees who work directly with participants in the WorkFirst program.
+The pilot shall provide for eight hours of paid annual leave per year, in addition to the annual leave the employee normally accrues, for those employees who assist participants in meeting certain outcomes to be established by the department.
+The outcomes established must be of significance for the participant and can include achieving unsubsidized employment or the removal of a significant barrier to unsubsidized employment.
+The department shall report to the legislature by January 1, 2013, on the implementation of the pilot project, including how many employees received paid annual leave, what outcomes were achieved, and the savings associated with the achievement of the outcomes.

-NEW SECTION.
+- 1 NEW SECTION.
 Sec.
-25. This act is necessary for the immediate preservation of the public peace, health, or safety, or support of the state government and its existing public institutions, and takes effect July 1, 2011.
+28. Except for section 6 of this act, this act - 2 is necessary for the immediate preservation of the public peace, - 3 health, or safety, or support of the state government and its existing - 4 public institutions, and takes effect July 1, 2011. - 5 NEW SECTION.
+Sec.
+29. Section 6 of this act takes effect - 6 September 1, 2011.